KohlerHECTOR/interpretable-rl-zoo/README.md

 ## Available Environments

-The library currently supports policies for the following environments Atari, Classic Control and Mujoco.
+The library currently supports policies for the following environments OCAtari, Classic Control and Mujoco.

-## Educational Use

-These interpretable policies are particularly useful for:
-- Teaching reinforcement learning concepts
-- Understanding decision boundaries in RL policies
-- Comparing different model architectures and sizes
-- Introducing students to RL without deep neural networks

-## How Policies Are Created

-The policies in this library are created through a process of:
-1. Training expert policies using Stable-Baselines3 algorithms
-2. Distilling the expert behavior into interpretable models (trees, MLPs, etc.)
-3. Converting the learned models into standalone Python scripts